Board of Public Works Role in State Procurement

 The Board of Public Works comprises the Governor, Treasurer, and Comptroller.
 The Board controls procurement by most State agencies (including the direct review and approval of most State contracts exceeding $200,000); adopts regulations (COMAR Title 21); sets procurement policy; and establishes internal operational procedures.
 Board operations are directed by the Executive Secretary with the Board’s Procurement Advisor and General Counsel serving statutorily delineated duties.

-Seven primary procurement units, subject to the authority of the Board of Public Works, have jurisdiction over State procurement as follows:
+Four primary procurement units, subject to the authority of the Board of Public Works, have jurisdiction over State procurement as follows:

-- Maryland Port Commission may engage in procurement of: supplies and services for port-related activities, construction and construction-related services for a port facility, port-related architect and engineering services, and leases of real property for port-related activities unless lease payments are from the General Fund.
+- Maryland Port Commission may engage in procurement of: supplies and services for port-related activities, construction and construction-related services for a port facility, port-related architectural and engineering services, and leases of real property for port-related activities unless lease payments are from the General Fund.

-Procurement Advisory Council
+Procurement Improvement Council

-The General Assembly established the ten-member Procurement Advisory Council to provide a forum for discussion of procurement issues and problems.
-The members consist of the State Treasurer, the Secretaries of the Board of Public Works, Governor's Office of Minority Affairs, Transportation, Budget and Management, and General Services, the Chancellor of the University System, one local government member, and two public members.
+The General Assembly established the twelve-member Procurement Improvement Council to provide a forum for discussion of procurement issues and problems.
+The members consist of the State Treasurer, the Secretaries of the Governor's Office of Small, Minority, and Women Business Affairs, Transportation, Budget and Management, Information Technology, and General Services, the Chancellor of the University System, the Procurement Advisor, the Director of the Governor's Office of Performance Improvement, one local government member, and two public members.
 The Council advises the Board of Public Works on the procurement process and makes recommendations for improving State procurements.
-The Council meets four times a year.
+The Council meets at least quarterly each year.